On this dayApr 24, 1877

 The federal presence also addressed deadly violence Black people faced on a daily basis.
 Continued support for white supremacy and racial hierarchy meant that slavery in America did not end—it evolved.
 The identities of many white Americans, especially in the South, were grounded in the belief that they were inherently superior to African Americans.
 Many white people reacted violently to the requirement to treat their former “human property” as equals and pay for their labor.
 Plantation owners attacked Black people simply for claiming their freedom.
 In the first two years after the war, thousands of Black people were murdered for asserting freedom or basic rights, sometimes in attacks by white mobs in communities like Memphis and New Orleans.

 Congressional efforts to provide federal protection to formerly enslaved Black people were undermined by the U.S. Supreme Court, which overturned laws that provided remedies to Black people facing violent intimidation.
-In the 1870s, Northern politicians began retreating from a commitment to protect Black rights and lives, culminating in the withdrawal of troops in 1877.
+In the 1870s, Northern politicians began retreating from a commitment to protect Black rights and lives, culminating in the withdrawal of troops from all Southern state houses in 1877.
 In response, racial terror and violence directed at Black people intensified and legal systems quickly emerged to restore racial hierarchy: white Southerners barred Black people from voting; created an exploitative economic system of sharecropping and tenant farming that would keep African Americans indentured and poor for generations; and made racial segregation the law of the land.